 Records Management Requirements

 Districts in New York State are required by law to identify and maintain records.
 This service reviews the records management system of a school district.
-The program utilizes micrographics and a computer assisted retrieval (CAR) system for district records which have long-term value.
+The program utilizes micrographics and a computer-assisted retrieval (CAR) system for district records that have long-term value.
 It provides for space savings, time savings, security and fixed file continuity.
 Individual consultant and training workshops are also provided.

 Before records disposition takes place, this Schedule must be formally adopted by resolution of the governing body.
 The State Archives has prepared and issued this Schedule in accordance with state law and regulation.

-- ED-1 Records Retention and Disposition Schedule (NYS Archives)
+- LGS-1 Records Retention and Disposition Schedule (NYS Archives)

 Records Retention Coordinator